 - If you use canned pumpkin, you’ll need to chop the piloncillo or use packed brown sugar, then add it to a pan with powdered spices and cook until you’ll have a thick jam-like mixture.

-- You can also make the dough by hand, you just need a fork to integrate the butter and shortening with the dry ingredients, then knead quickly the wet ingredients to form the dough.
+- You can also make the dough by hand, you just need a fork to combine the butter and shortening with the dry ingredients, then knead quickly the wet ingredients to form the dough.

 - You can also use a tortilla press to make the dough discs.